atlanticwave-sdx/sdx-controller/README.md

 sdx-controller, bapm-server, and MongoDB.

-The communication between SDX controller and Local controller is enabled by RabbitMQ, which can either run on the SDX controller, or on a separate node.
+The communication between SDX controller and Local controller is enabled by RabbitMQ, which can either run on the same node as SDX controller, or on a separate node.
 See notes under testing for some hints about running RabbitMQ.

 Copy `env.template` to `.env`, and adjust it according to your environment.
 And then, from the project root directory, do: